baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 8: Robustness and Performance

+??? abstract
     Python has built-in features and modules that aid in hardening your programs so they are dependable.
 Python also includes tools to help you achieve higher performance with minimal effort.
 This chapter covers how to use Python to optimize your programs to maximize their reliability and efficiency in production.

 - [ ] 65 Take Advantage of Each Block in try/except/else/finally
 - [ ] 66 Consider contextlib and with Statements for Reusable try/finally Behavior